 Hydrogen is a promising but finicky energy carrier with the potential to decarbonize steelmaking, ocean shipping, chemical manufacturing, and more.
 However, the universe’s most abundant element can be inefficient and dangerous, and “hydrogen economy” hype has fizzled many times before.
-At the SOSV Climate Tech Summit (Sept 26-27 / free & virtual / register now), we’ll meet entrepreneurs who aim to address hydrogen’s drawbacks and put it to work against climate change.
+At the SOSV Climate Tech Summit (Sept 26-27 / free & virtual), we met entrepreneurs who aim to address hydrogen’s drawbacks and put it to work against climate change.

 The biggest challenge with hydrogen is efficiency.
 Unfortunately, hydrogen is so reactive that it rarely exists freely on Earth and must be produced in various ways, each designated by a color.
 The most common method, steam methane reforming (SMR), makes methane (aka, natural gas or CH₄) react with steam and emits 8 kg-10 kg of CO2 per kg of H2.
 This “gray hydrogen” is typically used in ammonia and fertilizer manufacturing, oil refining, and other chemical processes.
 Climate technologists hope to shift the bulk of production to emission-free “green hydrogen” by using renewable electricity to split water (H2O) via electrolysis.

 The most pressing issue for green hydrogen is forthcoming guidance from the U.S. Department of the Treasury on how to interpret the Inflation Reduction Act’s (IRA) 45V Hydrogen Production Tax Credit, which awards up to $3 per kilogram of hydrogen produced.
 Forging rules could reward hydrogen production methods that generate more greenhouse gas emissions than steam methane reforming.
 Conversely, tight rules could disqualify many hydrogen innovators from the 45V credit and smother the industry.